 “For God’s sake, give me rope enough.
 Don’t be in a hurry; take your time” Then, moving his head about, Rush added,”!
 Put the knot a little higher up – don’t hurry”.

 This done, the white hood was drawn over Rush’s head and the Chaplain proceeded with the prayers.
-It was at this point that the Governor’s intentions became clear; his signal to Calcraft triggered.
+It was at this point that the Governor’s intentions became clear with his signal to Calcraft to ‘pull the trigger’.
 Before the Chaplain arrived at the words “The Grace of our Lord ………………..etc the Executioner had withdrawn the bolt, the platform had fallen and Rush was at the bottom of his one-way descent; a descent that was with such force that his body had shaken the whole gallows and the snap of the rope under extreme tension had been audible to everyone.
 Rush’s body remained perfectly still for about two minutes before there was a short convulsive struggle – then all was completely over.
 Rush’s death was greeted with loud applause then, at one o’clock he was cut down, removed to the prison on a wheeled litter and during the afternoon, his head was shaved and a cast was taken for phrenological study.
 Later, the remains of James Blomfield Rush was buried, as decreed by the Judge, in the precincts of Norwich Prison; the timing was 8 o’clock in the evening in a deep grave next to the remains of Yarman who was executed some three years earlier for the Yarmouth murders.